Afghan baby delivered to soldier is found after 4 months

-THE afghan baby that had been handed over to an American soldier during the chaotic retreat from Kabul, Afghanistan, in August of this year, has been rediscovered and will be taken to his family in the United States, the British newspaper reported. teams.
+The Afghan baby who had been given to an American soldier during the chaotic retreat from Kabul, Afghanistan, in August of this year, has been found and will be taken to his family in the United States, reported the British newspaper “Times” during that end. of week.

-The story of Sohail Ahmadi’s family gained worldwide repercussions in November, when the parents of the two-month-old boy gave an interview to the agency.
-Reuters.
+Sohail Ahmadi’s family story gained worldwide repercussions in November, when the two-month-old boy’s parents gave an interview to Reuters.

 Mirza Ali Ahmad and his wife, Suraya, reported that they handed the baby over to a soldier because of the chaotic situation at the entrance to Kabul airport on 16 August.
 They feared that the baby would be crushed amid pressure from hundreds of people to enter the building.